surazova/Landing-Page/README.md

+# Project #2: Landing Page

-# Landing-Page
+# Project Summary

-- Manipulating the DOM exercise.
+- Manipulating the DOM exercise
-- Exercise programmatically builds navigation,
+- Programatically build the navigation
-- scrolls to anchors from navigation,
+- Scrolls to anchors from navigation
-- and highlights section in viewport upon scrolling.
+- Highlights section in viewport upon scrolling

 # Languages Used